2-categorical opfibrations, Quillen's Theorem B, and $S^{-1}S$: Opfibrations and Quillen's Theorem B

 \subsection{Opfibrations}

-In this section we define opfibrations between 2-categories.
+In this section we give the definition of an opfibration between 2-categories.
 Our definition is essentially the same as the notion of fibration between bicategories developed by Buckley \cite{Buc14Fibred}, but in the opfibrational form and in the special case that the bicategories and pseudofunctors involved are in fact 2-categories and 2-functors.
 Making those changes yields the following definitions.

 \begin{defn} Let $P\cn K \to L$ be a 2-functor.
 For 1-cells $g,h\cn x \to y$ in $K$, we say that a 2-cell $\ga\cn g \TO h$ is \emph{cartesian} with respect to $P$ if it is a cartesian morphism in the category $K(x,y)$, i.e., for all 1-cells $k\cn x\to y$ in $K$, the following square is a pullback.